ggandor/leap.nvim/README.md

 Note that each of the forward motions are inclusive (`:h inclusive`), and the `v` modifier (`:h o_v`) works as expected on them.

+#### Targeting consecutive repeating characters

+An `aaa...` sequence will be matched at one position only (by default, at the beginning).
+In Visual and Operator-pending mode, however, `s` and `X` will match at the _end_ instead (so that the sequence behaves as a chunk, and either the whole or none of it will be selected).

 #### Cross-window motions

 In this case, the matches are sorted by their screen distance from the cursor,